gabrielweyer/azure-functions-telemetry/README.md

 Navigate to `http://localhost:7074/availability` (Custom `v4`) in your favourite browser.

 Emits an availability telemetry items.
 This is normally emitted by tooling such as Application Insights [URL ping test][url-ping-test].
-The reason I'm emitting it manually is to demonstrate that the processor is called for availability telemetry items.
+The reason I'm emitting it manually is to demonstrate that the telemetry processors are called for availability telemetry items.

 ### CustomEventFunction

-You'll need to delete the Application Insights connection string secret in order to reproduce this error.
+You'll need to delete the Application Insights connection string secret in order to reproduce the error.
 Stop all the Functions and then run:

 ```powershell
 dotnet user-secrets list --id 074ca336-270b-4832-9a1a-60baf152b727
 ```

-Make a note of the value of the `APPLICATIONINSIGHTS_CONNECTION_STRING` secret then delete it:
+Make a note of the value of the `APPLICATIONINSIGHTS_CONNECTION_STRING` secret, then delete it:

 ```powershell
 dotnet user-secrets remove APPLICATIONINSIGHTS_CONNECTION_STRING --id 074ca336-270b-4832-9a1a-60baf152b727